 When asked more specifically about their own concern communications and online activities, respondents expressed somewhat reduced levels of concern regarding electronic surveillance in various aspects of their digital lives.

-- Almost half of Americans agreed (49%) agreed the release of the classified information served the public interest,
+- Almost half of Americans (49%) agreed the release of the classified information served the public interest

 - While 44% felt that it harmed public interest

-- There was also a generational component to attitudes, with adults younger than 30 were more likely than older Americans to say the leaks served the public interest (60%),
+- Younger than 30 were more likely than older Americans to say the leaks served the public interest (60%),

-- 54% of the public said the government should pursue a criminal case against the person responsible for the leaks
+- 54% of the public said the government should treat the whistle blower as a criminal

 However, it isn’t only Americans who are becoming increasingly skeptical of government surveillance programs.